stungkit/1filellm/README.md

 This XML structure provides clear delineation of different content types and sources, improving the LLM's understanding and processing of the input.

 ## Recent Changes

+- **2025-05-10:**
+  - Added Excel spreadsheet (.xls/.xlsx) processing with conversion to Markdown tables
+  - Support for both local Excel files and Excel files via URL
+  - Each sheet in an Excel workbook is converted to a separate Markdown table
+  - Added intelligent header detection for tables with varying formats

 - **2025-05-07:**
   - Added alias management system for frequently used sources